 - Wear sunscreen with at least SPF 30 every day

 - Avoid alcohol, hot drinks, caffeine, cheese, spicy food, and aerobic exercise.

 To treat rosacea directly, Clinica London dermatologists (myself Dr Angela Tewari and my colleague Dr Jennifer Crawley) will suggest prescription creams and gels for the spots, oral antibiotics, and many other treatment options.

-We work closely with the Clinica Ophthalmologists, who are available every day of the week: Mr Sajjad Ahmad, Ms Jane Olver, Ms Laura Crawley and Ms Tessa Fayers, will all advise on the treatment of your ocular rosacea if you also have troublesome blepharitis, styes and watering.
+We work closely with the Clinica Ophthalmologists, who are available every day of the week: Mr Sajjad Ahmad, Ms Jane Olver and Ms Laura Crawley will all advise on the treatment of your ocular rosacea if you also have troublesome blepharitis, styes and watering.